GoBootcamp/book/chapters/tricks_and_tips.md

 ## How to see what packages my app imports
 \label{sec:list_imported_go_packages}

-It's often proactical to see what packages your app is importing.
+It's often practical to see what packages your app is importing.
-Unfortunatelly there isn't a simple way to do that, however it is doable via the `go list` tool and using templates.
+Unfortunately there isn't a simple way to do that, however it is doable via the `go list` tool and using templates.

 Go to your app and run the following.